tianyilim/mips_proj/justin documents/README.txt

 6. The file test_prog_list.txt contains many programs to test the MIPS instructions.
 When a testt program successfully generates the expected result in register_v0, a message saying "Pass...(so far) :p" will appear and the next test program will run.

+7. If the CPU successfully finishes execution of one program, but the result in register_v0 is not the expected result, a message saying
+   "FAIL! $v0 does not agree with expected result!" will appear, and the next test program will be run.

-7. Once the CPU passes all test programs, the message "End of testbench.
-Congratulations, your CPU passed all the tests run." will appear, and the testbench exits.
+8. Once the CPU finishes all test programs without the "fatal", the message "End of testbench." will appear, and the testbench exits.

+9. If at any point the CPU runs into a "fatal" error like being active while reseeet is asserted or failing to start when reset is deasserted, or trying to access invalid memory locations, the testbench immediately displays the relevant error message and exits.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------